mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-security.md

 A Mendix Cloud node is a grouping of virtual and autonomous instances of the Mendix Runtime that is dedicated to your company.
 A Mendix Cloud node includes an (optional) test, acceptance, and production environment, each running in their own app environment.
 This app environment also includes firewall, web server, and database services.
 Mendix Cloud nodes run on Cloud Foundry containers.
 The purpose of an app container is to contain the behavior and consumption of an environment while shielding other environments (and apps) from each other.

-Cloud Foundry uses "Garden" containers that have been designed to run applications and dependencies based on a buildpack.
+Cloud Foundry uses **Garden containers** that have been designed to run applications and dependencies based on a buildpack.
 Garden containers consists of two layers: a read-only layer with an operating system root file system, and a non-persistent read/write layer for Mendix applications and dependencies.

 Databases and files are also logically contained within the Mendix Cloud and Cloud Foundry.
 A database for a Mendix application is hosted on a separate instance of PostgreSQL, and this specific instance only allows traffic from this specific Mendix application.